Macfa/chess/README.md

 	* R,Q Castling

 ## scenario
-* comm' soon
+* comm'n soon

 ## files
 * parsing.py:
-	* load a data file
+	* load a file about data in game
-	* push a moves in file to board
+	* push a moves to game board
-	* save a data
+	* save a file with board

 * state.py:
 	* inialize a board
 	* define a Method to use
+	* convert piece to vector
-	* move list
+	* return vector

 * play.py:
+	* define a network
-	* get a model's data
+	* load a file that defined in parsing.py
-	* setting a
+	* define a loss function
+	* input's data to network
 	* play ( WEB framework )

 ## Helpful